 - Steiner and Aurobindo on Learned IgnoranceContents Introduction I want to draw together some threads from Rudolf Steiner, Sri Aurobindo, Goethe and Nicholas of Cusa.
 These threads seem significant and consequently I feel compelled to… Read more: Steiner and Aurobindo on Learned Ignorance

-- Finding the Trinity in Aurobindo’s “Life Divine” and Steiner’s “Truth and Science”Intro Jeff, Kate and I (soon also Jonathan) are currently doing a series looking at Rudolf Steiner’s GA 3 Truth and Science on our YT channel, A prologue to… Read more: Finding the Trinity in Aurobindo’s “Life Divine” and Steiner’s “Truth and Science”
+- Finding the Trinity in Aurobindo’s “Life Divine” and Steiner’s “Truth and Science”Intro Jeff, Kate and I are currently doing a series looking at Rudolf Steiner’s GA 3 Truth and Science on our YT channel, A prologue to the Philosophy of… Read more: Finding the Trinity in Aurobindo’s “Life Divine” and Steiner’s “Truth and Science”

 - The Destiny of the Individual & Ethical IndividualismMankind as a Bridge The Destiny of the Individual (The Life Divine , Aurobindo, ch5) & Moral Imagination (Philosophy of Freedom, Steiner, ch12) In this article I want… Read more: The Destiny of the Individual & Ethical Individualism